anindya-saha/Generative-AI-with-LLMs/llmops/README.md

-Use an end-to-end model hosting solution to host code llama.
-Fast API for custom preprocessing and post processing + HF TGI (Text Generation Inference) server to host the model + Capture FAST API logs, HF TGI logs through Fluentd to ElasticSearch and visualize in Grafana, Capture Fast API metrics and TGI metrics in Prometheus + Grafana to visualize, Load test using Locust. - Everything locally via Docker compose.
+## Use an end-to-end model hosting solution to host code llama.
++ Fast API for custom preprocessing and post processing
++ HF TGI (Text Generation Inference) server to host the model
++ Capture FAST API logs, HF TGI logs through Fluentd to ElasticSearch and visualize in Grafana
++ Capture Fast API metrics and TGI metrics in Prometheus + Grafana to visualize
++ Load test using Locust.

+ Everything locally via Docker compose.

 ```bash
 project-root/